orjan27/springboot-rest-demo/README.md

 # springboot-rest-demo

 Spring Boot CRUD demo is demonstrating how to implement simple CRUD operations with an `Employee` entity using REST API.
 API's can be consumed by any JS libraries/frameworks.
 I have created a separate repo for angular code for the frontend.
+Please download https://github.com/orjan27/my-new-angular-project for the frontend.

 ## What's inside
 This project is based on the [Spring Boot](http://projects.spring.io/spring-boot/) project and uses these packages :